20 Ongoing Memorial Day Appliance Sales to Shop Today

 What are the best Memorial Day sales?

 As is the case with other major holiday-based shopping events, Memorial Day sales are usually fairly wide-ranging, covering top brands and retailers.
 Appliances and mattresses tend to see the largest discounts, making it a great time to invest in those big-ticket items for the home.
 Following the trends of previous years, we've seen a variety of deals on items such as 4K TVs, home goods like furniture and decor, outdoor tools and more.
-Many deals are still ongoing after Memorial Day.
+Many deals are still ongoing after Memorial Day and a few even into the first week of June.

 Impulse Buys Under $25 That Actually Make Great GiftsSee all photos